 There are a number of ways to engage in the arts, as well.
-Students can take part in a variety of fine and performing arts opportunities, including band, chorus, drawing, and studio art.
+Students can take part in a variety of fine and performing arts opportunities including theater, musicals, band, choir, drawing, and studio art.

 Catholic Central is situated in the heart of Grand Rapids, Michigan, a city of 190,000 people located 30 miles from Lake Michigan.
 The second-largest city in Michigan, Grand Rapids was named the No. 1 US Travel Destination by Lonely Planet in 2014.
 There are a number of concert venues, theaters, and sports stadiums in Grand Rapids, including minor-league baseball, ice hockey, and basketball teams.

 Educatius PDF: Catholic Central High School Profile PDF